Rishit-Ranjan/Employee_wellness_management_analytics_Team-4/README.md

 cd frontend
 npm install
 ```
-Then, in the project directory root:
+Then, in the project root folder:

 ```bash
 npm install